-2 The authors would like to thank Ken Booth, Mike Brown, Chris Browning, Barry Buzan, Theo Farrell, Lene Hansen, Jef Huysmans, Matt McDonald, Rens van Munster and Paul D.Williams for helpful and insightful comments on this paper.
-The views expressed are those of the authors alone.
-This is still a working paper, and we would welcome comments and insights from readers.
-Address for correspondence: S.Croft@warwick.ac.uk individual persons.3 Thus the range of choice that the analyst has when beginning a study of security framed by non-traditional concerns not only comprises five different sectors of security, but also a vertical range including security at the individual, group, state, regional and global levels.
+In Europe the once fierce debate over 'widening' the study of security has been won by the 'wideners', and security studies now commonly comprises environmental, societal (identity), political and economic security issues alongside traditional concerns of military security.
+Many, though not all, of those in favor of 'widening', also believe in the 'deepening' of security, whereby security studies is to account for other referent objects of security alongside the state, most notably individual persons.
+Thus the range of choice that the analyst has when beginning a study of security framed by non-traditional concerns not only comprises five different sectors of security, but also a vertical range including security at the individual, group, state, regional and global levels.
 In the European context, this direction is heuristically dated to Barry Buzan's People, States and Fear: The National Security Problem in International Relations (1983).
 Buzan's work inspired many, and was complemented in the 1980s by other works seeking to reshape the agenda of security studies, such as Caroline Thomas's In Search of Security: The Third World in International Relations (1987).

-Scholarship in Europe from this time onwards has been a site for the development of 'non-traditional' security theory, and here the 'tradition' has been the forms of security studied that predominates in the United States, e.g. realism, neo-liberalism and, later, conventional constructivism.4 Among the most prolific of these are: securitisation theory associated with Ole Wæver and Barry Buzan; emancipation theory developed by Ken Booth and Richard Wyn Jones; and insecuritisation theory promoted by Didier Bigo and Jef Huysmans.
-Of course, they are by no means the only approaches to understanding security developed and utilised by scholars in Europe.
-However, they have achieved significant prominence, as seen in their deployment in the way that the discipline is taught across the continent, and in their use as frameworks for analysis, both in many doctoral theses throughout Europe and at many conferences.5 Thus, in what follows, we do not suggest that these three theories are in some way more important than others, only that their prominence in discussions about security in Europe means that they merit a focus.
+Scholarship in Europe from this time onwards has been a site for the development of 'non-traditional' security theory, and here the 'tradition' has been the forms of security studied that predominates in the United States, specifically forms of realism, neo-liberalism and, later, conventional constructivism.2 Among the most prolific of these are: securitization theory associated with Ole Wæver and Barry Buzan; emancipation theory developed by Ken Booth and Richard Wyn Jones; and insecuritization theory promoted by Didier Bigo and Jef Huysmans.
+Of course, they are by no means the only approaches to understanding security developed and utilized by scholars in Europe.
+However, these bodies of theory have achieved significant prominence, as seen in their deployment in the way that the discipline is taught across the continent, and in their use as frameworks for analysis, both in many doctoral theses throughout Europe, in research grant applications, and at many conferences.3 Thus, in what follows, we do not suggest that these three theories are in some way more important than others; but rather that their prominence in discussions about security in Europe means that they merit a focus.

-Although in the relevant literature these three theories are frequently described as the 'Copenhagen', 'Welsh' (or 'Aberystwyth') and 'Paris' schools respectively, we consciously refrain from using these labels because the categorisation into schools (especially with the geographical prefix, as is the case here) is unnecessarily exclusive, suggesting not only that each would-be school is a closed group, but also potentially hampering dialogue between the various proponents (van Munster 2007: 239-42).
-There is an intellectual logic leading to dialogue between the so-called schools because proponents of each theory are concerned with the meaning of security itself, with the practice of security and also with the role of the analyst vis-à-vis security policies (Wæver 2004: 13).
-Yet in this paper we are not concerned with making an argument for common ground between
+Although in the relevant literature these three theories are frequently described as the 'Copenhagen', 'Welsh' (or 'Aberystwyth') and 'Paris' schools respectively, we consciously refrain from using these labels because the categorization into schools (especially with the geographical prefix, as is the case here) is unnecessarily exclusive, suggesting not only that each would-be school is a closed group, but also potentially hampering dialogue between the various proponents.4 There is an intellectual logic leading to dialogue between the so-called schools because proponents of each theory are concerned with the meaning of security itself, with the practice of security, and also with the role of the analyst vis-à-vis security policies.
+Yet in this article we are not concerned with making an argument for common ground between two or more of these security theories; instead our aim is to look at how an analyst can engage in applied research in any of the given theories.
+The concern is to understand the questions that an analyst must face and decide upon when she embarks upon a piece of empirical research framed by one or other of these theories.
+To this end we are concerned with the focus of the respective theory, what theoretical dilemmas this entails, and therefore which methodological issues prove challenging to empirical research.
+How, in short, do we achieve a securitization, emancipation, or insecuritization security study?